jpmorris33/syntheyes/README.md

 # syntheyes
 Arduino code to display blinking eyes on MAX7219 driver boards

-There is also an experimental raspberry Pi build.
+There is also an experimental raspberry Pi build, and the custom build for Arthi of Raptor's Den.

+v3.13   - Happy animation, fault animation with red status lights, fix status lights blip

+v3.12   - Blushing animation

+v3.11   - ACK LED and voice detection for status lights

+v3.10   - Optionally drive neopixel status lights as well

 v3.01   - Fix bug with procedural blinking